casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 - The `node-address` attribute is a combination of a peer node IP address from the Mainnet or Testnet prefixed with `7777`, which is the RPC port.
 - The `chain-name` attribute, is `casper-test` for Testnet and `casper` for Mainnet.
 - The `amount` attribute is the cost of the transaction in motes.
-- Hexadecimal public key is found in the `public_key_hex` file, copy the contents and paste it in the command that calls for it.
+- Hexadecimal public key is found in the `public_key_hex` file.
+Copy the contents of this file and paste it in the command that calls for it.

 :::